sonaalPradeep/sonaalPradeep.github.io/aboutme.md

 ---

 - Converted since I used Python
+- Like to write articles in my spare time
 - Always eager to learn something new

 ### my history

 I am currently a CSE student at NIT Calicut.